nativefier/nativefier/docs/api.md

 --bounce
 ```

-When the the counter increases, the dock icon will bounce for one second.
-This only works if the counter (above) is active.
+(macOS only) When the the counter increases, the dock icon will bounce for one second.
+This only works if the `--counter` option is active.

 #### [width]